Active intellect: Aristotle's conception

 The idea is first encountered in two of Aristotle's works.

 A passage in De Anima, Book III explains "how the human intellect passes from its original state, in which it does not think, to a subsequent state, in which it does."
 He inferred that the energeia/dynamis distinction must also exist in the soul itself.
 Aristotle distinguished two separable types of intellect or nous which he believed were both necessary in order to explain human thinking.
 What modern scholars call the "passive intellect" is material and destructible and it receives the intelligible forms of things.
 It is acted upon.
 In contrast, the active intellect is what acts upon the passive intellect.
 It is required to make potential knowledge into actual knowledge, in the same way that light makes potential colors into actual colors.
 Aristotle describes this active intellect as something separate, everlasting, unchanging, and immaterial.
-It is the passive or material intellect where human thinking and remembering happens, because these involving change.
+It is the passive or material intellect where human thinking and remembering happens, because these involve change.

-Another passage which is traditionally read together with the De Anima passage is in Metaphysics, Book XII, ch.7-10.
+Another passage which is traditionally read together with the De Anima passage is in Metaphysics, Book XII, Ch.
+7–10.
 Aristotle again distinguishes between the active and passive intellects, but this time he equates the active intellect with the "unmoved mover" and God.
 He explains that when people have real knowledge, their thinking is, for a time receiving, or partaking of, this energeia of the nous (active intellect).

 Interpretations

-Sachs comments that the nature of the active intellect was "the source of a massive amount of commentary and of fierce disagreement"; elsewhere, chapter 5 of De Anima has been referred to as "the most intensely studied sentences in the history of philosophy".
+Sachs comments that the nature of the active intellect was "the source of a massive amount of commentary and of fierce disagreement"; elsewhere, chapter 5 of De Anima has been referred to as "the most intensely studied sentences in the history of philosophy."
 As Davidson remarks:

-Just what Aristotle meant by potential intellect and active intellect - terms not even explicit in the De anima and at best implied - and just how he understood the interaction between them remains moot.
+Just what Aristotle meant by potential intellect and active intellect – terms not even explicit in the De Anima and at best implied – and just how he understood the interaction between them remains moot.
 Students of the history of philosophy continue to debate Aristotle's intent, particularly the question whether he considered the active intellect to be an aspect of the human soul or an entity existing independently of man.